ligadata-shilpa/Kamanja/trunk/MetadataAPI/src/test/resources/SampleAdapterMessageBindingsUnitTests.md

 	}
 ]

 There are a total of five bindings specified here.
-This is a practical way to establish a new cluster.
+This is a practical way to describe the adapter bindings when establishing a new cluster.

 A binding is prepared for the adapter/message/serializers in each map.
 As can be seen in the kafkaAdapterOutput2 and hBaseStore1 adapters, the multiple message shorthand is used that will cause a binding for each unique triple.